 The Silver Star Café is an award-winning restaurant in Park City, Utah, with great food, service, ambiance, and architectural design.
 But before the Café could become what it is, Think Architecture worked with developers and contractors to create its foundation.
 Located at the base of the Silver Star ski chair at Park City Mountain Resort, the mountain-based site inspired a unique indoor/outdoor dining experience with a large exterior patio.
 The design also included expansive windows through the interior space to give customers 360–degree views of the ski resort, Park City Golf Course, and the Spiro and Armstrong recreational trails.
-Our designers helped maximize the small square footage of Silver Star Café’s interior space with large vertical space to provide plenty of headroom for employees and restaurant visitors alike.
+Our interior designers helped maximize the small square footage of Silver Star Café’s interior space with large vertical space to provide plenty of headroom for employees and restaurant visitors alike.

 Silver Star Cafe